FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Abstract

 \section{Abstract}

+Recent proposals in recommender systems represent items with their textual description, using a large language model.
+They show better results on standard benchmarks compared to an item ID-only model, such as Bert4Rec.
+In this work, we revisit the often-used Bert4Rec baseline and show that with further tuning, Bert4Rec significantly outperforms previously reported numbers, and in some datasets, is competitive with state-of-the-art models.

-Hybrid recommender systems, combining item IDs and textual descriptions, offer potential for improved accuracy.
-However, previous work has largely focused on smaller datasets and model architectures.
-This paper introduces Flare (\textbf{F}using \textbf{L}anguage models and collaborative \textbf{A}rchitectures for \textbf{R}ecommender \textbf{E}nhancement), a novel hybrid recommender that integrates a language model (mT5) with a collaborative filtering model (Bert4Rec) using a Perceiver network.
-This architecture allows Flare to effectively combine collaborative and content information for enhanced recommendations.
+With revised baselines for item ID-only models, this paper also establishes new competitive results for architectures that combine IDs and textual descriptions.
+We demonstrate this with Flare (\textbf{F}using \textbf{L}anguage models and collaborative \textbf{A}rchitectures for \textbf{R}ecommender \textbf{E}nhancement).
+Flare is a novel hybrid sequence recommender that integrates a language model with a collaborative filtering model using a Perceiver network.

-We conduct a two-stage evaluation, first assessing Flare's performance against established baselines on smaller datasets, where it demonstrates competitive accuracy.
-Subsequently, we evaluate Flare on a larger, more realistic dataset with a significantly larger item vocabulary, introducing new baselines for this setting.
-Finally, we showcase Flare's inherent ability to support critiquing, enabling users to provide feedback and refine recommendations.
-We further leverage critiquing as an evaluation method to assess the model's language understanding and its transferability to the recommendation task.
+Prior studies focus evaluation on datasets with limited-corpus size, but many commercially-applicable recommender systems common on the web must handle larger corpora.
+We evaluate Flare on a more realistic dataset with a significantly larger item vocabulary, introducing new baselines for this setting.
+This paper also showcases Flare's inherent ability to support critiquing, enabling users to provide feedback and refine recommendations.
+We leverage critiquing as an evaluation method to assess the model's language understanding and its transferability to the recommendation task.